nightshifty/Tomato/readme.md

 - pleasant alarm sound to remind you for a break
 - modern design for phone and desktop (phone prioritized)
 - explanation about pomodor technique and how to use the app
+- implements data minimisation principles (only asks for really needed informations)

 ### Additional Features as Member